-GST-registered businesses will face enforcement actions for any late or non-filing of their GST returns.
+GST-registered businesses will be imposed with a composition amount or face recovery actions for any late or non-filing of their GST returns.
 GST filing and payment are due 1 month after the end of the accounting period covered by the return.

 Consequences for late or non-filing of tax returns